gonzaloprb/Diversity_with_Depth/README.md

 I need your help with the betadisper function per depth (I cannot make it work, and I don't know if even possible)

+Please can you check the scripts and let me know?

 the scripts do:   1) Generic richness and cover profile
                   2) NMDS
                   3) beta.pair per depth